JohanBotes/jb-SMU05-WorkDayCalendar/README.md

 # jb-SMU05-WorkDayCalendar
-A simple calendar application that allows a user to save events for each hour of the day.
-It runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+- A simple calendar application that allows a user to save events for each hour of the day.
+- It runs in the browser - tech stack used include HTML, CSS, JavaScript, BootStrap, JQuery.

 ## User Story
 - AS AN employee with a busy schedule